Frequency Domain Berry Curvature Effect on Time Refraction

-\textit{\textbf{Theoretical framework}.---} We briefly introduce our semiclassical wave packet theory to describe wave propagation under perturbations in spacetime governed by non-standard eigenvalue equations.
-We first employ a method consistent with Ref.~\cite{PhysRevLett.132.126601,li2025geodynamicsartificialgravityspacetime}, introducing an auxiliary eigenvalue to transform the non-standard eigenvalue equation into a standard form.
-Subsequently, by superposing solutions of the auxiliary standard eigenvalue equation, we construct a wave packet localized in the eight-dimensional phase space (3D-space, time, momentum, and frequency), with the auxiliary eigenvalue at the wave packet center set to zero.
+\textit{\textbf{Theoretical framework}---} We briefly introduce our semiclassical wave packet theory to describe wave propagation under perturbations in spacetime governed by non-standard eigenvalue equations.
+We first employ a method consistent with Refs.~\cite{PhysRevLett.132.126601,li2025geodynamicsartificialgravityspacetime,liu2025fullyfirstprinciplesapproachstudying}, introducing an auxiliary eigenvalue to standardize the eigenvalue equation.
+Subsequently, by superposing solutions of the auxiliary standard eigenvalue equation, we construct a wave packet localized in the eight-dimensional phase space (space-time and momentum-frequency), with the auxiliary eigenvalue at the wave packet center set to zero.
 Finally, we derive the equations of motion (EOM) of the wave packet by constructing its Lagrangian.
-The EOM incorporate Berry curvatures in all eight phase spaces.
-When the eigenvalue equation is standard, Berry curvature terms in the frequency domain all vanish, and the EOM coincide with those in Ref.~\cite{PhysRevB.59.14915}.
+The EOM incorporate Berry curvatures in all facets of the phase space.
+When the eigenvalue equation is standard, Berry curvature terms involving the frequency all vanish, and the EOM coincide with those in Ref.~\cite{PhysRevB.59.14915}.
 Detailed procedures can be found in the supplemental material \cite{SM}.

-\textit{\textbf{Model}.---} In this paragraph, we give the specific model used in our study.
+\textit{\textbf{Model}---} In this section, we give the specific model used in our study.
 When considering only the photon degree of freedom, the Maxwell equations for dispersive materials represent an example of non-standard eigenvalue equation \cite{PhysRevLett.104.087401,Fietz:11,kuzmiak_photonic_1997,PhysRevLett.129.133903}.
-We consider a magnetoplasmon-ploariton model: a metallic medium placed in an external static magnetic field $\mathbf{B_0}=B_0\hat{z}$ along the z-axis \cite{jackson1998classical,PhysRevLett.100.023902,jin_topological_2016,PhysRevLett.124.195001}.
-Neglecting dissipation and assuming that the radiational magnetic field is much smaller than the external magnetic field, its dielectric function can be expressed by Drude model as the following tensor \cite{jackson1998classical,PhysRevLett.100.023902}:
+We consider a magnetoplasmon-ploariton model: a metallic medium placed in an external static magnetic field $\mathbf{B_0}=B_0\hat{z}$ \cite{jackson1998classical,PhysRevLett.100.023902,jin_topological_2016,PhysRevLett.124.195001}.
+We made lossless approximation in dielectric tensor Eq.~\eqref{dielectric tensor}, which holds as long as the relaxation time is much longer than the timescale of interest $(\sim 100\omega_{p}^{-1})$.
+Example systems include InSb \cite{WhalenWestgate1969,Cheeke1981,PhysRevResearch.2.023180} and gas plasmas \cite{PhysRevLett.124.195001}.
+Neglecting dissipation and assuming that the radiational magnetic field is much smaller than the external magnetic field, its dielectric tensor can be described by the Drude model as following \cite{jackson1998classical,PhysRevLett.100.023902,PhysRevResearch.2.023180}: